mistermichaelll/WMATA.jl/README.md

 # Getting Started
 You will need an API key from [WMATA's developer portal](https://developer.wmata.com/).

 You can get up and running with your subscription key using the `WMATA_auth()` function.
-This function verifies that you have a valid subscription key and sets a global variable called `AuthKey` after verifying your key.
+This function verifies that you have a valid subscription key and sets a global variable called `WMATA_AuthToken` after verifying your key.

 ```
 using WMATA